Iowa Learning Farms Field Days and Workshops

 Iowa Learning Farms hosts 25-30 field days and workshops each year.
 Topics cover a variety of conservation practices like cover crops, strip-tillage, no-tillage, bioreactors, wetlands and prairie strips.
 The events are opportunities to hear from local farmers and landowners implementing the practices, but also researchers and technical experts to provide current information and tips for success.

 Conservation Station Trailers

-Iowa Learning Farms partners with Water Rocks! to bring audiences the Conservation Stations Trailers—three mobile learning centers that educate audiences of all ages on different conservation aspects.
+Iowa Learning Farms partners with Water Rocks! to bring audiences the Conservation Stations—a fleet of mobile learning centers that educate audiences of all ages on different conservation aspects.
 Each trailer houses a unique combination of highly visual and interactive Iowa-centric demonstrations that delve into the impacts of land management choices, both urban and agricultural, on water quality and the connections between our state’s water, soil, and wildlife.